motya-proxy/motya/docs/what-to-build.md

 `pingora` engine.
 Refer to 4.6 - Configuration below for details regarding configuration.

 There is currently no support for HTTP3.0 in `pingora` as of February 2024, although it is planned in the future.
-It is likely River will want to add support for HTTP3.0 once `pingora` supports it.
+It is likely Motya will want to add support for HTTP3.0 once `pingora` supports it.

-It is not expected that major work will be required with respect to basic HTTP 1.0/2.0 protocol handling of Downstreams in River.
+It is not expected that major work will be required with respect to basic HTTP 1.0/2.0 protocol handling of Downstreams in Motya.

 It will likely be necessary to support "pre-proxying" protocols.
 These are used when the proxying should be transparent.
 A typical setup is:

 1. The Client makes a request
 2. This request goes to a third party, providing proxying or security features
-3. The third party refers this request to the River server
+3. The third party refers this request to the Motya server

 In this case, we will need to consider the IP and details of the client, rather than the third party, for purposes such as rate limiting, blocking, etc.